PIP Testing - a Scalable Mega Rule Solution

 Quicker tests, using equipment that requires only one minimally trained operator can help support pipeline operators struggling with significant time constraints associated with the “Mega Rule.”
 From a testing perspective, the ability to scale up the appropriate technology quickly, and perform faster and more effective testing, aligns with what industry representatives are asking for.
 In fact, scaling up will be imperative to meet the testing needs across (potentially) a large number of digs in a brief period of time.

-PLXUS, the digital platform from Plastometrex
+A screenshot showing PLXUS, the digital platform from Plastometrex

-Fig4 | PLXUS, the digital platform from Plastometrex
+Fig. 4: PLXUS, the digital platform from Plastometrex

 What we are hearing at Plastometrex is that industry stakeholders do not want equipment that is too fragile, too expensive, or too hard to handle.
 In our view, the solution should be portable enough to carry in the rear of a utility vehicle, robust enough to withstand potentially harsh weather conditions, and practical enough to comply with the legislation.
 The business need revolves around safety, compliance, and efficiency.
 The faster the testing process (and the quicker the scale-up), the less time there will be wasted waiting for data to be compiled, uploaded, analyzed, documented, or acted upon.
 The portable Indentation Plastometer meets all such requirements, equating to less time in the ditch.